-If you’re just joining us, this is the beginning of our study of Understanding by Design, (Expanded 2nd Edition).
-I chose this book for group study because it introduces some pretty revolutionary ideas about how we approach instruction, but because the reading can be challenging, working through the book with the support of a group seems to be the best way to learn the concepts.
+I chose this book for our first book study because it introduces some pretty revolutionary ideas about how we approach instruction.
+Still, the the reading can be challenging, so working through the book with the support of a group seems to be the best way to learn the concepts.

-To get us started, I will offer my own comments on each chapter: a brief summary (more extensive summaries are available at this site), a few notes on things that made an impression on me, then a question or two for you.
+To get us started, I will offer my own comments on each chapter: a brief summary, a few notes on things that made an impression on me, then a question or two for you.